awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 By default, trails and event data stores do not log data events\.
 Additional charges apply for data events\.
 For more information, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

 **Note**
-The events that are logged by your trails and event data stores are available in Amazon CloudWatch Events\.
-For example, if you configure a trail to log data events for S3 objects but not management events, your trail processes and logs only data events for the specified S3 objects\.
-The data events for these S3 objects are available in Amazon CloudWatch Events\.
-For more information, see [AWS API Call Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#api_event_type) in the *Amazon CloudWatch Events User Guide*\.
+The events that are logged by your trails are available in Amazon EventBridge\.
+For example, if you choose to log data events for S3 objects but not management events, your trail processes and logs only data events for the specified S3 objects\.
+The data events for these S3 objects are available in Amazon EventBridge\.
+For more information, see [Events from AWS services](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-service-event.html) in the *Amazon EventBridge User Guide*\.

 **Contents**
 + [Data events](#logging-data-events)